The best cameras take fantastic photos in every situation, whether you’re on holiday, at a family gathering or just enjoying a day out.

 - more expensive than other camera types

-- can be bulky in size and harder to hold in one hand
+- can be bulky and hard to hold in one hand

 Buy a DSLR camera if:

-See our DSLR camera reviews if you're looking for first-class image quality.
-If you're interested in finding more out about how they compare with mirrorless cameras, read our guide on the differences between the two.
+See our DSLR camera reviews if you're looking for a camera that captures images of the highest quality.
+If you're interested in finding more out about how DSLR cameras compare with mirrorless cameras, read our guide - mirrorless vs DSLR cameras: what's the difference?.

 What makes a good digital camera?